Polyconseil/libcanardbc/README.md

   your needs.
 This program is linked to libcanardbc so it is licensed under GPLv3.

+- **json2dbc.py** converts a JSON file to a DBC file.
+It is usually easier to write a JSON file by hand than a DBC one.

 - **json2html** renders a JSON file (DBC) to an HTML page.
 This program is distributed under BSD 3-Clause license.